golamkibria/skill-studio/README.md

 - `answer` must match one of the option keys.
 - `timedMinutes` is optional; if set, it pre-fills the timed assessment input.
 - App validates assessment/question structure at startup.
+- Option keys are preserved internally for scoring, even when answer choices are shuffled.

 ## Usage Flow

 1. Start a session.
 2. Select an option for the current question.
-3. Click `Show Answer` to reveal correctness.
+3. Click `Show Answer` to reveal correctness (if enabled in settings).
 4. Move with `Prev`, `Next`, `First`, `Last`, or question grid.
 5. Mark items for later using `Mark for Review`.
+6. Optionally `Pause`/`Resume` during session.
-6. Click `End Assessment` to finalize unanswered checks and view summary.
+7. Click `End Assessment` to finalize unanswered checks and view summary.

 ## Keyboard Shortcuts

 - `Right Arrow` - Next question
 - `Left Arrow` - Previous question
-- `S` - Show answer
+- `S` - Show answer (only when show-answer mode is enabled)
 - `R` - Toggle review mark
 - `C` - Clear selection
 - `G` - Open summary